OotyOoty

 All-in-one platforms

 The temptation to consolidate everything into one platform is strong, especially when budgets are tight.
-Here is the honest assessment.
+Here's the honest assessment.

 HubSpot